keymanapp/keyman/web/src/tools/testing/bulk_rendering/README.md

 ## compare.html

 Compare allows you to load two runs of the renderer side-by-side (simply save the run to either before.html or after.html in this folder).
 It defaults to a width of 20% which you might need to tweak depending on the size of your display and the width of the OSK images.

+## local-renderer.html

+This variant of the bulk-renderer engine allows loading and rendering keyboards from local file-system KMPs, rather than those from our Keyman Cloud repository.